 If you change the Output shaft rotates menu to In opposite direction to input shaft in Simple Gear and restart the simulation, the same angular velocities and torques result, except that the values associated with Inertia2 and the second shaft are negative, because the second body and second shaft are spinning in opposite directions.

 The mechanical sensor and source blocks that you use in the preceding models illustrate their dual nature.
-They act as driveline components themselves, but also let you inject and extract physical signals associated with motion and torque, including the correct physical units.
+They act as driveline components themselves, but also let you inject and extract physical signals associated with motion and torque, including the appropriate physical units.
 You can use these physical signals with other blocks in the Simscape physical modeling environment, or convert them to dimensionless Simulink signals for use in the nonphysical part of your model.
 Both sensor and source blocks have pairs of mechanical ports and are connected either in series with or across physical connection lines.

 Mechanical sensor and source blocks have both mechanical conserving ports and physical signal ports .